InteraqtDev/interaqt/packages/shared/temp/shared.api.md

 // Warnings were encountered during analysis:
 //
-// activity/Activity.ts:270:9 - (ae-forgotten-export) The symbol "UnwrappedActivityInstanceType" needs to be exported by the entry point index.d.ts
+// BoolExp.ts:242:2 - (ae-forgotten-export) The symbol "CommonAtomPublic" needs to be exported by the entry point index.d.ts
-// attributive.ts:128:1 - (ae-forgotten-export) The symbol "BoolExpressionDataPublic" needs to be exported by the entry point index.d.ts
+// activity/Activity.ts:302:9 - (ae-forgotten-export) The symbol "UnwrappedActivityInstanceType" needs to be exported by the entry point index.d.ts
 // createClass.ts:47:9 - (ae-forgotten-export) The symbol "ClassMetaPublicItem" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)